Keshav1709/Saku-AI-Frontend/DOCUMENTATION/09_DEVELOPMENT_GUIDE.md

 # Development Guide

 ## Overview
 This guide provides comprehensive information for developers working on the Saku-AI Frontend application.
+The application now uses **Better Auth** for authentication and **shadcn/ui** for the user interface.

 ## Project Structure